Enforcement Case Search Help

 Specify Search Criteria

 ECHO provides powerful search capabilities offering many search criteria to target your results.
 Related ECHO search criteria are organized into categories.
 Expand or collapse the categories by clicking the corresponding arrow or using the “Expand All” or “Collapse All” links.
 ECHO is designed to simplify your search experience.
-A subset of the most common search criteria are displayed by default, but the option to see advanced search criteria in a category is only one click away – just click the “View More Options” link.
+A subset of the most common search criteria are displayed by default, but the option to see advanced search criteria in a category is only one click away – just click the “View More Search Options” link above the categories.

 Advanced search options are automatically displayed if you are a government user (ECHO Gov) or you arrive at the search page by the Advanced Enforcement Case Search link.
-Advanced search options are shown on the search form with a Advanced/Government Search Icon icon.
+Advanced search options are shown on the search form with a icon.

 The Search Criteria Guide provides detailed descriptions of each search term by category or alphabetized by term.